abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ## Day 1
 ---

-The day starts off with few sessions on:-
 ### Talking to Computers
 ---
-Introduced to the internal structure of a computer using an example of a RISC-V provessor.
+Introduced to the internal structure of a computer using an example of a RISC-V processor.
 ![Screenshot (2207)](https://user-images.githubusercontent.com/120498080/214276571-820ed6d4-ea62-4fe5-8a88-642562bca8c0.png)
 - The exposed area of metal on a circuit board known as a **Pad** is where the component lead is soldered.
 Pads are used to send the signal inside the chip.
 - A **Core** is a compact processor or CPU placed into a bigger processor or CPU socket.
 It is capable of handling all computing operations on its own.All the digital logic of the chip are placed in Core.